-While the Centers for Disease Control and Prevention (CDC) has recently eased some guidelines for fully vaccinated individuals, they continue to recommend that unvaccinated individuals “wear masks in public settings, at events and gatherings, and anywhere they will be around other people.”
 With studies showing that a significant number of individuals with COVID-19 lack symptoms, the CDC emphasizes the importance of masks as a tool in stopping the spread of COVID-19, including for vaccinated people in some cases.
 The CDC does not recommend masks for children under the age of two due to the risk of suffocation, nor does it recommend masks for anyone who has trouble breathing or who is unable to remove a mask without assistance.

 Expectations of museum-goers and museum staff

-Despite recent updates to public health guidance and mask mandates, data shows that members of the public strongly prefer that museums continue to require masks in indoor museum settings.
+Even with recent updates to public health guidance and mask mandates, data shows that members of the public strongly prefer that museums continue to require masks in indoor museum settings.

 Research from IMPACTS Experience documents that although museum-goers are more likely than the general public to be vaccinated, masks are still an important determinant in making all visitors feel safe.